zkxjzmswkwl/otherland-reverse-engineering/README.md

 With the structure of the function being `__fastcall (void* packetPointer)`, we'll make some assumptions on where interesting data may be located.

 At `0xE84490`, a "`void`" is declared and passed to a function at `0xE83D00`, along with `*(packetPointer + 0x30)`, as well as the same cast again, but with `packetPointer + 0x34`.
 For now, we'll refer to that `void*` simply as `var_2c`. `var_2c` is used as an `out` argument for that function call.
 With this, we'll assume, for now, that `packetPointer + 0x30` is the opcode, and `packetPointer + 0x34` is the packet buffer.

+Unfortunately, none of these functions are called on game start or upon login request.
+I'm assuming this is due to a check (likely http req) to a server checking the status of the servers.
+Since they're offline, these are never hit.
+Will update when I tinker more.